 - Desire for access to proven, economical support applications.
 Federal agencies seem resistant to sharing applications for support services.
 Payroll processing is the only cloud-hosted support service for which more than half of federal agencies choose to share rather than self-provide.
 Perhaps setting and incentivizing targets for shared service market penetration (i.e., agencies should rely upon shared service providers for at least half of their support applications) would increase the government’s efficiency.

-- 🡺 An emergency back-up hosting facility is needed.
-This need to use the cloud is important for government, just as it is for the private sector.
-It is most important where people’s lives, health and/or safety depends on continuity of an agency’s services.
+- An emergency back-up hosting facility is needed.
+This need to use the cloud is important for the government, just as it is for the private sector.
+It is most important where people’s lives, health, and/or safety depends on the continuity of an agency’s services.
 And – several of the reasons private companies retain responsibility for operating data centers can also be applied to government.